Daniel-KM/Omeka-S-module-IiifServer/README.md

   manifest in real time (if not too many attached media), or save it as a iiif media.
 - Use the option "no storage" for url of a media for external server.
+- Job to update data of [IIIF Image].

 See module [Image Server].